Simon Renshaw

+Cricket career

 Early cricket career

 Renshaw was born in March 1974 in Bebington, Cheshire.
 Renshaw began playing club cricket for Oxton, and later attended the University of Leeds, where he came to the attention of Yorkshire.
 He made his debut in minor counties cricket for Cheshire against Devon in the 1994 Minor Counties Championship, with Renshaw making eight appearances for Cheshire that season in the Minor Counties Championship, alongside making his debut in List A one-day cricket against Durham at Bowdon in the first round of the 1994 NatWest Trophy.
 Whilst attending the University of Leeds, Renshaw was selected to represent the Combined Universities cricket team in 1995, making his debut in first-class cricket for the team against the touring West Indians at Oxford, with Brian Lara scoring five fours from one of Renshaw's overs.
 He also made five appearances for the Combined Universities in the Benson & Hedges Cup.